-mentioned above.
-The specific configuration of each floorplan is provided Table I and the corresponding core names in Table II.
+For the E3S benchmarks, we experimented with a number of floorplans with 2×2 , 2×3 , and 3×3 core arrangements.
+We use the coarse-grained thermal model presented in Section II-B instead of the fine-grained thermal model in Section IV-D due to the lack of realistic benchmarks for which power profile variations within cores are known.
+Each benchmark has different floorplans, as specific tasks are required to run on specific cores among the 11 cores mentioned above.
+The specific configuration of each floorplan and the corresponding core names are provided in our technical report [40].
 The chips consist of heterogeneous cores.
 Since cores with different power consumptions tend to have different areas, the vertical and lateral thermal conductance between neighboring cores, and between cores and heatsink elements will vary and can be computed as described in Section II-B.

-We also used TGFF [43], which is a pseudo-random task graph generator, in our experiment to generate 10 additional benchmarks.
+We also used TGFF [9], which is a pseudo-random task graph generator, in our experiment to generate 10 additional benchmarks.
 For each benchmark, there are up to 5 task graphs and the total number of tasks ranges from 4 to 29 tasks (this is similar to the number of tasks in the E3S benchmarks).
 Each task has at most 3 predecessors and 2 successors.
 A 2×2 core arrangement was used, with an average core width and height of 5 mm and an average power consumption of 10 W.